Rite of Christian Initiation

 Baptism, Confirmation, and Eucharist are the three sacraments of initiation.
 By these one is incorporated into Christ and His Church.

 Children should be baptized as infants.
-Not only does baptism join the child to Christ and the Church, it allows the child to receive First Communion and Confirmation at the normal time with their peers.
+Not only does baptism join the child to Christ and the Church, it allows the child to receive the Sacraments of Reconciliation, Eucharist, and Confirmation at the normal time with their peers.
 If you have a child who is eight years old or younger who has not been baptized, please contact the parish office to schedule a baptism.